Emzzy241/Learning-NET8/README.md

 * Git

 ## Description
 _Learning new features and methods in .NET8.
-Learning methods like DateOnly.FromDateTime, _
+Learning functionalities like the DateOnly structure, TimeOnly structure_

 ## Detected Bugs/Issues
 _No known bugs_